aiddata/geo-datasets/cru_ts/README.md

 - be sure to update all scripts before running to reflect intended version and corresponding years
 - run download.sh to download and unzip data
-- run extract_data.py to extract variable from netcdf to geotif for each year-month pair
+- run extract_data.py to extract variable from netcdf to geotif for each year-month pair and create yearly aggregates (see file comments for running on sciclone)
-- run build_yearly.py to producely geotiffs of yearly aggregates